Air Cleaner FAQs

 The relevance of these levels when considering hiring or buying one of our air cleaners are the most hazardous known particles to us are measured as low as 0.3microns.
 Particles this size are small enough to be inhaled through our nose and mouths into our lungs however are too big to be easily exhaled.
 As these particle get stuck in our lung tissue they can then develop and become dangerous to our health creating a varied range of potential conditions ranging from cardiovascular disease, headaches and even cancer.

-Why am I require to renew my filters frequently?
+Why am I required to renew my filters frequently?

 Clogged filters can lead to increasing too much resistance on the fan motor duty causing it to overheat and eventually damage the air cleaner.